Sean8131/BetterConvo-App/README.md

 - If all inputs are completed, then the user is taken to the **"Generate Screen"**.

 ### User Story 3: Submitting a Request
-As a user, I want to specify what I need from my partner so that the response reflects my needs.
+As a user, I want to specify what I need from my partner on the **Request Input Screen** so that the GPT response reflects my needs.

 #### Acceptance Criteria:
 - The user can enter text in the request input field.